apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/HttpAuthentication.md

 `hadoop.http.filter.initializers`: add to this property the `org.apache.hadoop.security.AuthenticationFilterInitializer` initializer class.

 `hadoop.http.authentication.type`: Defines authentication used for the HTTP web-consoles.
 The supported values are: `simple` | `kerberos` | `#AUTHENTICATION_HANDLER_CLASSNAME#`.
-The dfeault value is `simple`.
+The default value is `simple`.

 `hadoop.http.authentication.token.validity`: Indicates how long (in seconds) an authentication token is valid before it has to be renewed.
 The default value is `36000`.

+`hadoop.http.authentication.token.MaxInactiveInterval`: Specifies the time, in seconds, between client requests the server will invalidate the token.
+The default value is `1800` (30 minutes).

 `hadoop.http.authentication.signature.secret.file`: The signature secret file for signing the authentication tokens.
 The same secret should be used for all nodes in the cluster, JobTracker, NameNode, DataNode and TastTracker.
 The default value is `$user.home/hadoop-http-auth-signature-secret`.
 IMPORTANT: This file should be readable only by the Unix user running the daemons.

 `hadoop.http.authentication.cookie.domain`: The domain to use for the HTTP cookie that stores the authentication token.
-In order to authentiation to work correctly across all nodes in the cluster the domain must be correctly set.
+In order to authentication to work correctly across all nodes in the cluster the domain must be correctly set.
 There is no default value, the HTTP cookie will not have a domain working only with the hostname issuing the HTTP cookie.

+`hadoop.http.authentication.cookie.persistent`: Specifies the persistence of the HTTP cookie.
+If the value is true, the cookie is a persistent one.
+Otherwise, it is a session cookie.
+The default value is `false`(session cookie).

 IMPORTANT: when using IP addresses, browsers ignore cookies with domain settings.
 For this setting to work properly all nodes in the cluster must be configured to generate URLs with `hostname.domain` names on it.